List of Most Frequently Asked Datastage Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #10) How do you start developing a Datastage project?

-The very first step is to create a Datastage job on the Datastage server.
+Answers: The very first step is to create a Datastage job on the Datastage server.
 All the Datastage objects that we create are stored in the Datastage project.
-A Datastage project is separated environment on the server for jobs, tables, definitions, and routines.
+A Datastage project is a separate environment on the server for jobs, tables, definitions, and routines.

-A Datastage project is separated environment on the server for jobs, tables, definitions, and routines.
+A Datastage project is a separate environment on the server for jobs, tables, definitions, and routines.

 Q #11) What is a DataStage job?